microsoftgraph/microsoft-graph-docs/api-reference/beta/api/outlookuser-post-tasks.md

 |Delegated (personal Microsoft account) | Tasks.ReadWrite    |
 |Application | Not supported. |

+Please note that, for the moment, attempting to create a task for another user with a delegated account necessitates *Tasks.ReadWrite.Shared* instead of *Tasks.ReadWrite*, otherwise you may encounter a 403 error.<br>
+Besides, to successfully create the account from a different delegated account, you will also need a folder id.

 ## HTTP request
 <!-- { "blockType": "ignored" } -->
 ```http